caglarbilgehan/Python-PyGame-Zero-Game-Jump-and-Survive/README.md

 - Avoid side collisions to maintain your health.
 - Beat your high score!

----

-## 🚀 Future Improvements

-- Add new enemy types with unique movement patterns.
-- Include power-ups like health boosts or temporary invincibility.
-- Introduce new levels with increasing difficulty.

----

 ## 🤝 Contribution

 Contributions are welcome!
 Feel free to fork the repository, make your changes, and open a pull request.

----

 ## 👨‍💻 Developer